borismus/smus.com/posts/2010/prototyping-wii-remote-python/index.md

-Prototyping with Wii Remotes in Python
+Prototyping with Wii remotes in python
 ======================================
 categories: [physical]
 posted: 2010-05-28